-- 1. District Review Team will meet regularly to review COP Consideration Form submissions and accompanying data.
-After review, the District Review Team will offer recommendations: - a.
-Schedule an ARD meeting to propose a change of placement - District Review Team will notify the student's current campus, current program manager, and receiving program manager of recommendations. - Receiving program manager will reply to the District Review Team's email with campus placement proposal. - Once a campus placement is proposed, student's current campus must schedule a staffing with both campuses and the receiving program manager. - Following the staffing, the current campus will schedule an ARD and invite a receiving campus representative.
+- 1. District committee will meet regularly to review COP Consideration Form submissions and accompanying data.
+After review, the District Committee will offer recommendations: - a.
+Schedule an ARD meeting to propose a change of placement - District committee will notify current campus, current program manager and receiving program manager of recommendations. - Receiving program manager will reply to District Committee email with campus placement proposal. - Once a campus placement is proposed, current campus must schedule a staffing with both campuses and the receiving program manager. - Following the staffing, the current campus will schedule an ARD and invite a receiving campus representative.
 Program Manager ARD attendance is discretionary. - b.
-Request additional data to support COP Consideration request - District Review Team will contact the campus for clarifying information.
+Request additional data to support COP Consideration request - District Committee will contact the campus for clarifying information.
 After the information is received, subsequent steps will be proposed. - c.
-Schedule a staffing to devise a campus plan of support with the current program - Director will contact campus administrator to discuss rationale for the support plan. - Director will summarize discussion via email and include the campus, District Review Team, and current program manager. - Current program manager will attend campus staffing for plan development and implementation schedule. - Duration of plan implementation and follow-up frequency will be determined - Re-consideration of placement change will occur after plan implementation if still needed.
+Schedule a staffing to devise a campus plan of support with the current program - Director will contact campus administrator to discuss rationale for the support plan. - Director will summarize discussion via email and include the campus, district committee, and current program manager. - Current program manager will attend campus staffing for plan development and implementation schedule. - Duration of plan implementation and follow-up frequency will be determined - Re-consideration of placement change will occur after plan implementation if still needed.